Samurai-Ebben/Portfolio/README.md

   ![](/Sources/MjolnirsMight/Images/Trhowingrecalling-ezgif.com-optimize.gif)

 -  Third-person game, Inspired by Thor and GOD Of War.
--  A solo assignment in Yrgo.
+-  A solo project at Yrgo.
 Made to test our abilities using Unreal.
 -  **Technologies Used:** Unreal Engine 5, Blueprints, Niagara.

 [click for more!](https://github.com/Samurai-Ebben/Portflio/tree/main/MjolnirsMight)